foroughsh/KTH-traces/README.md

 Details of the testbed and the VoD application are described in this research paper.
 Later we use this data set for the following research papers:

+2) Forough Shahab Samani, Rolf Stadler.
+"Predicting Distributions of Service Metrics using Neural Networks," 14th International Conference on Network and Service Management (CNSM), 2018.
-2) Forough Shahab Samani}, Rolf Stadler, Christofer Flinta, Andreas Johansson. \textit{``Conditional Density Estimation of Service Metrics for Networked Services"}.
-IEEE Transactions on Network and Service Management.
-2021.
+3) Forough Shahab Samani, Rolf Stadler, Christofer Flinta, Andreas Johansson, "Conditional Density Estimation of Service Metrics for Networked Services," IEEE Transactions on Network and Service Management, 2021.

-# Data traces for "Efficient learning on high-dimensional operational data" paper, CNSM 2019
-Here are traces which we used to obtain our results for our paper:

-F. S. Samani, H. Zhang, and R. Stadler, "Efficient learning on high-dimensional operational data," in 2019 15th International Conference on Network and Service Management (CNSM), pp. 1{9, IEEE, 2019.
+4) Forough Shahab Samani, Hongyi Zhang, Rolf Stadler, "Efficient Learning on High-dimensional Operational Data," 15th International Conference on Network and Service Management (CNSM), 2019.
+5) Xiaoxuan Wang, Forough Shahab Samani, Rolf Stadler, "Online feature selection for rapid, low-overhead learning in networked systems," 16th International Conference on Network and Service Management (CNSM), 2020.
+6) Xiaoxuan Wang, Forough Shahab Samani, Andreas Johnsson, Rolf Stadler, "Online feature selection for low-overhead learning in networked systems," 17th International Conference on Network and Service Management (CNSM), 2021.

 Traces are colloected from KTH labratory.
 To collect the traces we run two Video on Demand (VoD) and Key-value (KV) services.
 You can find more details about these traces in the following pappers: